-4.5.1 All and any VCU retirements shall be initiated by the registry account holder or its authorized the presentative.

-The registry account holder or its authorized representative may execute a VCU retirement through its Verra registry account.
-The Verra registry system records the details of all VCU retirements.

-- 4.5.3 VCUs can be retired incrementally from a registry accountholder's VCU holdings (i.e., when the VCU holder or its authorized representative requests VCU retirement, it can request retirement of part of the VCU holdings and request retirement of any or all of the remaining holdings at a later date).
+- All and any VCU retirements shall be initiated by the registry account holder or its authorized representative. - 4.5.2 The registry account holder or its authorized representative may execute a VCU retirement through its Verra registry account.
+The Verra registry system records the details of all VCU retirements. - NCUs can be retired incrementally from a registry accountholder's VCU holdings (i.e., when the VCU holder or its authorized representative requests VCU retirement, it can request retirement of part of the VCU holdings and request retirement of any or all of the remaining holdings at a later date).
 In such cases, the following shall apply: - 1) The registry account holder or its authorized representative shall designate the specific set of VCUs for retirement through its Verra registry account.

-- 2) Any fees charged by the Verra registry are payable on the volume of VCUs which are retired. not the total VCU holdings volume. - 3) Verra does not specify thresholds or timeframes on incremental VCU retirement (e.e. total number of incremental VCU retirements that can be made from a registry Q accountholder's VCU holdings and the elapsed time between first and last VCU retirement from those holdings).
-Verra is entitled to apply such thresholds and time frames it deems necessary.
+- 2) Any fees charged by the Verra registry are payable on the volume of VCUs which are retired, not the total VCU holdings volume. - 3) Verra does not specify thresholds or timeframes on incremental VCU retirement (e.g., the total number of incremental VCU retirements that can be made from a registry accountholder's VCU holdings and the elapsed time between first and last VCU retirement Xfrom those holdings).
+Verra is entitled to apply such thresholds and timeframes as it deems necessary.